KelseyRMonson/Umbrella-Academy/Command-Line/Command_Line_Exercise.md

 ```

 ## Step 2: Create a Sample List
-Next we create a sample list pointing to the names and locations of the raw .fastq files.
+Next, we create a sample list pointing to the names and locations of the raw .fastq files.
 This will tell your script what files to look for and where they are stored.

-To do this, we will run the command `printf '%s\n' "$PWD"/* >FastP_practice_samplelist_${MY_NAME}.txt`, replacing `${MY_NAME}` with, you guessed it, your name.
+Run the command `printf '%s\n' "$PWD"/* >FastP_practice_samplelist_${MY_NAME}.txt`.

-So mine will look like:
+Replace `${MY_NAME}` with, you guessed it, your name.
+For example, mine is:
 ``` Shell
 printf '%s\n' "$PWD"/* >FastP_practice_samplelist_Kelsey.txt
 ```
-For simplicity, for the rest of the exercise, I will just refer to this file as `"samplelist.txt"`
+For the rest of the exercise, we'll just refer to this file as `"samplelist.txt"`

 Let's break down the command:
 - `printf '%s\n':`